 October 7, 2021

-In this article, we shall have a glance at four different ways of importing csv files into the MySQL tables.
+In this article, we shall have a glance at five different ways of importing csv files into the MySQL tables.
 All of them have different methodologies to import the .csv files into the MySQL tables.
 The users can choose any one of them based upon their feasibility and familiarity with using these methods.
 One of these methods will make your lives much simpler by automatically importing the csv files without human intervention as per the schedule.

 Importing csv into MySQL or other relational databases has been an integral part of data maintenance for many organizations as most tools allow exporting the data into .csv format.
 Different departments in an organization make use of different import tools to maintain the data.
 Some organizations also make use of php scripts to import the csv files into the MySQL database.
 Exporting the data into csv files and importing them in MySQL allows the organizations to store the organizational-level data in one place.
 For example, the ERP system of each store can maintain information related to the store.
 Each of the stores can export their data into a csv file and import the csv files in MySQL that can act as a consolidated database.
 The organization can use this consolidated data to make informed and data-driven decisions.
 The organizations also use visualization tools that connect with different databases.
 Importing the csv files into MySQL will help the organization in analyzing the data using these visualization tools.